Our Team

 With qualifications in Physiotherapy, Nutrition, and Menopause Lifestyle Coaching, Millie takes a whole-person approach to women’s health.
 She integrates progressive strength training with an understanding of hormonal change, nutrition, and lifestyle factors that influence bone density, muscle mass, and overall wellbeing.
 She is particularly passionate about teaching women how to lift and load safely, so they feel capable and confident continuing strength training for life.

 Millie believes that meaningful strength gains are possible at any age when training is appropriately prescribed and progressively loaded.
-She places high value on using current evidence and clinical reasoning to guide exercise selection, progression, and education, helping women train safely while achieving real, measurable improvements in strength and function.
+She places high value on using current evidence and clinical reasoning to guide exercise selection, progression, and education.

-Outside the clinic, you’ll find Millie rock climbing, trail running, exploring the outdoors, or spending time with her family.
+Outside the clinic, you’ll find Millie rock climbing, trail running or spending time with her family.

-Amy Yates is an APA-registered physiotherapist with over 25 years’ clinical experience, Amy has worked across osteoporosis management, women’s health, chronic pain, clinical Pilates, and strength-based rehabilitation, and holds qualifications in physiotherapy, public health, menopause coaching, nutrition, and group fitness.
+Amy Yates is an APA-registered physiotherapist with over 25 years of clinical experience.
+Her career has spanned osteoporosis management, women’s health, chronic pain, clinical Pilates, and strength-based rehabilitation.
+She holds qualifications in physiotherapy, public health, nutrition and group fitness.

-Her professional passion lies in strength training for bone health and healthy ageing, particularly supporting women through perimenopause and beyond, translating complex science into safe, progressive, and empowering programs.
+Amy’s professional passion lies in strength training for bone health and healthy ageing, with a particular focus on supporting women through perimenopause and beyond.
+She is known for translating complex science into safe, progressive, and empowering programs that build both confidence and physical capacity.

 Jennifer is a registered physiotherapist with 3 years experience in pelvic health, including pregnancy and postpartum care.
-Jen started her masters in physiotherapy continence and pelvic health in 2022 and has conducted research in 2024 on physiotherapist interventions for managing mastitis and other inflammatory conditions of the lactating breast.
+Jen started her Masters in Physiotherapy Continence and Pelvic Health in 2022.
+In 2024 she conducted research on physiotherapist interventions for managing mastitis and other inflammatory conditions of the lactating breast.

 Jen has been teaching Pilates since before she was a physio and continues to teach on a weekly basis.
 When Jen is not at work you can find her hiking, running or nagging her poor partner for a baby.
-Jen is very passionate about women's healthcare and is genuinely very excited to answer any and all of your questions either during or after class.
+Jen is very passionate about women's healthcare and is always glad to answer any and all of your questions either during or after class.